D1N2O3B4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes the owner of the file hello from the previous to betty 4-empty creates a file hello which is empty
-5-execute gives execute permissions to the owner for the file hello
+5-execute gives execute permissions to the owner for the file hello 6-multiple_permissions gives execute permisons to the user and group owner but read permisions to the other users